 Getting diagnosed is a privilege.

-When I got so sick that disappeared from my own life in 2019 many of the people around me had no conception of the struggles I was going through.
+When I got so sick that disappeared from my own life; many of the people around me had no conception of the struggles I was going through.
 They didn’t understand that you could get sick but not get better, that it could be “chronic.”
 Like most people, they believed that legitimate symptoms plus a good doctor would mean a diagnosis.
 Followed by treatment, and then getting better.

 But in reality, this is simply not the case.
-And this “diagnostic limbo” isn’t something that’s talked about, understood or portrayed in mainstream media.
+And this “diagnostic limbo” isn’t something that’s talked about, understood, or portrayed in mainstream media.

-If you ask a patient with a chronic diagnosis how many doctors they had to see, how many times they were dismissed with “it’s all in your head” and how close they came to believing this and giving up you may be surprised by their answer.
+If you ask a patient with a chronic diagnosis how many doctors they had to see, how many times they were dismissed with “it’s all in your head,” and how close they came to believing this and giving up, you may be surprised by their answer.

 Many turn to private or holistic treatments to manage their symptoms.
 Or experiment with dietary changes and off-label remedies.

-Explaining symptoms, feelings and experiences can also be a challenge.
+Explaining symptoms, feelings, and experiences can also be a challenge.
 At my worst, I remember that my brain felt so foggy I couldn’t even understand where I was or what I was doing.
 Explaining the wide array of uncomfortable symptoms I was having was an impossible task.
 Language and subjectivity can be a huge barrier to patients.